navsin189/web-app-aws-deployment/README.md

 # Three tier Cloud Architecture via Terraform

+Terraform is a tool that provides the ability to manage infrastructure through scripts while being the single source of truth.
+In other words, is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+[Terraform Modules](https://blog.devops.dev/terraform-modules-db392bb7e950) has been used in this project increasing the readibility and is easy to understand.

 ## Summary

 - The application is divided in three parts and hosted on AWS.